-74. Campaign finance regulations in the draft code are substantially similar to those of the current code.
+- 73. Campaign finance regulations in the draft code are substantially similar to those of the current code.
 The OSCE/ODIHR and the Venice Commission have previously recommended that consideration be given to expanding the legal definition of campaign expenditures so that all costs related to a contestant's campaign would be included.34 This recommendation remains unaddressed.
 Articles 27.1 and 27.12 make it clear that the draft code's regulations on campaign funds relate only to specific campaign expenses: campaign through mass media, rent of premises, and printed campaign materials.
-It is recommended that campaign finance regulations cover all campaign-related activities, including organisational expenditures, such as services of marketing agencies, campaign offices, transportation and communication expenses.

-75. As in the current code, parties and candidates running in large communities are required by Article 26 to set up a specific bank account for campaign finance purposes.
+It is recommended that campaign finance regulations cover all campaign-related activities, including organisational expenditures, such as services of marketing agencies, campaign offices, transportation and communication expenses. - 74.
+As in the current code, parties and candidates running in large communities are required by Article 26 to set up a specific bank account for campaign finance purposes.
 Article 26 provides for use of own funds of candidates and parties as well as donations from individuals eligible to vote; however it does not explicitly address important campaign finance issues, such as the treatment of anonymous donations and the possibility of making in-kind donations.
+According to the authorities, these issues are addressed by Articles 26.2(3) and 27.2.
+It would be advisable for the code to regulate them explicitly.